ShawnZhong/DepSurf/README.md

 - `52_table.ipynb` generates Table 7 & 8.

 Feel free to skip `11_download.ipynb` and `20_dataset.ipynb` if you already have the dataset.

-Notebooks starts with `9` are for testing, and feel free to skip them.
+Notebooks started with `9` are for testing, and feel free to skip them.